 At Washington College, we provide resources fostering high tech skills and professional development to complement academic courses steeped in a Liberal Arts tradition.
 We apply 21st-Century technologies to the ancient art of cartography, framing the world geospatially for our students.
 By providing classes, training, curricular support, and paid working experiences for undergraduates, we serve the Washington College community by building the next generation of technology ambassadors to the world.

-The GIS Program currently employs 50+ students at its off-campus location in the Chestertown Business Park.
+The GIS Program currently employs 25+ students at its off-campus location in historic downtown Chestertown.
 We focus on hiring students for their aptitude as well as their interest, matching students with funded project opportunities that will better prepare them for their careers.

-Our current student employees represent 13 different academic majors, all working within a modified guild structure.
-Students at the GIS Program are hired and promoted within the guild structure through five ranks depending on their work experience and skill development.
+Our current student employees represent 10+ different academic majors, all working within a modified guild structure.
+Students at the GIS Program are hired and promoted within the guild structure through four ranks depending on their work experience and skill development.